SKY ISLAND 50K + 25K

 RULES TO RUN BY:

-We love dogs, cats, parakeets, and your pet goldfish just as much as you, but they won't be allowed to join you at the races.
+We love dogs, cats, parakeets, and goldfish just as much as you, but they won't be allowed to join you on the race course.
 For a few reasons: one of which is that some of the land we race on are working ranches, with strict no pet rules.

 You get a finishers medal only for finishing.
 We have some amazing hand-made, recycled wood medals that we will be thrilled to throw around your neck...but only after you cross that finish line.
 And earn it!